chasefromm17/SpotlightGone-iOS-10-/README.md

 # SpotlightGone for iOS 10

-NOTICE: I will release SpotlightGone for iOS 10 source code here soon... it just takes time.
-Currently it is unknown at all if SpotlightGone10 will work on 32-bit (iPhone 5, iPhone 5C or iPad 4) on any iOS 10 version.
-The SpotlightGone for iOS 10 .deb should be available too for installation via iFile/Filza, AFC2, and SSH install as well and in this repository will be posted in the /bin directory.
+NOTICE: I will release SpotlightGone for iOS 10 source code soon... it just takes time.
+Currently it is unknown at all if SpotlightGone10 will work on 32-bit (iPhone 5, iPhone 5C or iPad 4) on any iOS 10 version jailbroken with h3lix.
+The SpotlightGone for iOS 10 .deb file, however, will (and should...) be available soon too for installation via Filza, AFC2, and SSH install as well and in this repository, and will be posted in the "/bin" subdirectory.

 **Description**: SpotlightGone hides both the widgets view and the Spotlight page from your homescreen on your iOS 10 device.